Java-class/TR-Candlestick/README.md

 Every time computing job starts, it follows these steps:

-- Fetch all available instrument from database.
+- Fetch all available instruments from database.
 - For each instrument
-    - Fetch list of quote from previous time chunk (a minute before).
+    - Fetch a list of quotes from the previous time chunk (a minute before).
     - Calculate the open price date.
-It's the first element of fetched list.
+It's the first element of a fetched list.
     - Calculate the open price.
-It's the first element of fetched list.
+It's the first element of a fetched list.
-    - Calculate the lowest price during this chunk time.( sorted fetched list based on quote hash price and find the minimum item)
+    - Calculate the lowest price during this chunk time.(sorted fetched list based on quote hash price and find the minimum item).
-    - Calculate the highest price during this chunk time.( sorted fetched list based on quote hash price and find the maximum item)
+    - Calculate the highest price during this chunk time.(sorted fetched list based on quote hash price and find the maximum item).
     - Calculate the close price date.
-It's the last element of quote fetched list.
+It's the last element of a quote fetched list.
     - Calculate the close price.
-It's the last element of quote fetched list.
+It's the last element of a quote fetched list.
     - Create new Candlestick Hash based on Calculated data and store in Redis.
-    - If quoted list is empty, it means there isn't any new quote write in websocket, so we must calculate the current candlestick based on the last candlestick from redis.
+    - If quote's list was empty, it means there isn't any new quote written in websocket, so we must calculate the current candlestick based on the last candlestick from redis.

 ## Tech Stack